Skip to content Skip to main content

 • Accommodation details

-Step 7: Prepare & Train (2 weeks before)
+Step 7: Prepare and Train (2 weeks ahead)

 • Arrange travel insurance